 The first step for incorporating uncertainty in commitments is to take into account the uncertainty of underlying tasks.
-In [3], a commitment specifies only the expected quality of the committed task.
+In [Decker and Lesser, 1992], a commitment specifies only the expected quality of the committed task.
 However, expected values often do not provide sufficient information for effective coordination, especially when there are possible task failures.
-For example, Figure 2 shows some tasks in the schedule of agent A. Suppose A offers a commitment about method A2 to the agent B, and assume A2 is to be enabled by another local method A1.
-In this case, A2 itself has expected quality 4.8.
-But, there is a 20% chance that method A2 will fail (q=0), and thus cannot be useful to B. Furthermore, because A2 is enabled by A1, which also fails in 20% of the time, the result is that the commitment has only 64% chance of being useful to B. To address this problem, the commitment should specify a distribution of possible outcomes, i.e., "64% chance $(t = 120) \land (q = 6), 36\%$ chance $(t = 120) \land (q = 0)$ ".
-In general, if C(T) is a commitment about task T, the outcome distribution of C(T) (p(C(T))), or equivalently, the actual outcome of task T, p(T)) depends not only on the outcome distribution of T $(p^{\circ}(T))$, which does not take into account the effect of interrelationships), but also depends on the outcome distributions of the set of predecessor tasks of T. A predecessor task of T is a task that either enables T, or has some other interrelationships with T that may change the outcome distribution of T. Obviously, the outcome of a predecessor (i.e. p(M)), task in turn depends on the outcomes of its own predecessors.
-In the simplest case, let us assume that the only source of uncertainty comes from method quality, and only enables interrelationships exist, then, the probability of the quality outcome equals x is,
+In our example, A2 has expected quality 4.8.
+But, there is a 20% chance that method A2 will fail (q=0), and thus cannot enable B2.
+Furthermore, because A2 is enabled by A1, which also fails in 20% of the time, the result is that the commitment has only 64% chance of being useful to B. To address this problem, the commitment should specify a distribution of possible outcomes, i.e., "64% chance $(t = 120) \land (q = 6)$ , 36% chance $(t = 120) \land (q = 0)$ ".
+In general, uncertainty also exists similarly for other aspects of commitments, such as start time, finish time, duration, and cost, but for clarity we discuss only the quality aspect here.
+Thus, assuming no deadline constraints are violated because of variations in task durations, the calculation of this distribution (based on a given plan/schedule) is straightforward.
+Let C(T) be a commitment about task T, and pred(T) for the predecessor tasks of T (tasks that enable T), then the probability of the quality outcome equals x is,

-$$p(q(C(T))=x) = (\prod{\substack{M \in \text{pred}(T)}} p(q(M)>0)) \cdot p^{\circ}(q(T)=x)$$ (1)
+$$p(q(C(T)) = x) = p(q(T) = x) \cdot p(q(pred(T)) > 0).$$